 The Minnesota Department of Health offers guidance and answers questions from health care providers and local public health departments regarding blood lead testing and elevated blood lead case management.
-If local public health departments have questions about medical treatment or environmental risk assessments or have information to share that may be relevant to addressing the lead exposure, they are encouraged to contact the Minnesota Department of Health or the relevant health care provider.
-Staff at the Minnesota Department of Health typically work standard business hours and will respond to messages as soon as they are able.
+If health care providers have questions about case management or environmental risk assessments or have information to share that may be relevant to addressing the lead exposure, they are encouraged to contact the Minnesota Department of Health or the relevant local public health department.
+Staff at the Minnesota Department of Health and local public health departments typically work standard business hours, and will respond to messages as soon as they are able.

 Figure 2 shows the common communication pathways among health care professionals, public health, environmental risk assessors, and families.
 Local public health departments often have the most direct contact with families and have the most information about sources of lead and other factors that may be contributing to a child's blood lead level.
-The Minnesota Department of Health may have information regarding sources of lead identified in environmental risk assessments and notes from health care professionals and can share relevant information or questions from local public health with health care professionals or environmental risk assessors.
+The Minnesota Department of Health may have information regarding sources of lead identified in environmental risk assessments and notes from local public health departments, and can share relevant information or questions from health care professionals with local public health or environmental risk assessors.